How effective is it.

 Anything else I should know.

-A new Contraceptive Patch has to be used each week for three weeks out of four.
+- A new patch is used each week for three weeks out of four.

 - Some medicines can make it less effective.

 - Breakthrough bleeding and spotting is common in the first few months.